indranilbhuin/zero/README.md

 ## Getting Started with the code

-To use zero, simply download the app from the playstore and use it.
+To use zer0, simply download the app from the playstore and use it.

 OR